emartech/librato-api/README.md

     $ librato list-metrics
     $ ...

-Warning: This tool is very new and little tested.
+### Warning

+This tool is quite new and still a bit rough regarding command line parsing, integrated help, etc. To see what it's doing it may be helpful to set LOG_LEVEL to verbose or debug.

 TODO: Describe the tool's configuration-directory feature.